-Cambodia is one of only seven countries worldwide to have achieved the 90-90-90 targets which translates into 73% of all people living with HIV being virally suppressed.
+Cambodia is one of only seven countries worldwide to have achieved the 90-90-90 targets in 2017, three year ahead of the global target.
 Cambodia has gone even further by setting a national goal of getting 95% of PLHIV diagnosed, 95% of diagnosed PLHIV on treatment, and 95% of PLHIV on treatment virally suppressed by 2025.

-At the end of 2019, there are 68 ART clinics where HIV/AIDS care and treatment have been providing to 61,299 patients countrywide.
-Although the estimated annual number of new infections is declining, there were 3,831 patients reported newly registered in care and treatment in 2019.
-National Center for HIV/AIDS, Dermatology, and STD in collaboration with all partners working on the HIV area in Cambodia assure the provisions of all HIV-related services have high quality.
-The quality of care at ART facilities, the quality of laboratory services, the quality of HIV-related data, and the uses of the quality data to continuously improve the quality of the continuum of care at all levels and point of services are the main focus of the standard operational procedure.
+At the end of 2021, there were 62,838 patients access to 71 ART clinics countrywide.
+Although the estimated annual number of new infections seems to be stable, 4,202 patients reported newly registered and started ART in care and treatment in 2022.
+National Center for HIV/AIDS, Dermatology, and STD in collaboration with development partners working on HIV area in Cambodia assure the provisions of all HIV-related services with high quality.
+The quality of care at ART facilities, the quality of laboratory services, the quality of HIV-related data, and the uses of the quality data to continuously improve the quality of the continuum of care at all levels and point of service delivery are the main focus of the standard operational procedure.